kochaika/kochaika/README.md

 # Hi there 👋

-🎓 I’m Educational Content Manager at [JetBrains Academy](https://academy.jetbrains.com/) and also a teacher at the university.
+🎓 I’m Educational Content Manager at [JetBrains Academy](https://academy.jetbrains.com/) and also a teacher at the [Constructor University](https://constructor.university/programs/undergraduate-education/software-data-and-technology).
 Essentially, I'm working on making education better, online courses high-quality, and the tasks in them more interesting and unique.

 🔭 I have more than 6 years of experience in Education & Research.
 During that time, I worked: